A-Emergency Calls During Flood Events

 Essentially, the grade is a trend analysis with the basic assumption being that lowering the number of flood-related emergency calls is positive (i.e. will get a higher grade) and increasing flood-related emergency calls is negative (i.e. will get a lower grade).
 It is possible that this grade may produce scores above 100 or below 0.
 Scores above 100 will be shown as an “A+” on the report card dashboard and a score below 0 will be shown as a “F.” The actual numeric value will be used in the averaging of all metrics to produce the overall basin grade.

 This report card grade can improve over time as fewer emergency calls are made during flood events.
 However, we are by no means suggesting that flood-related emergency calls should not be made.
-We absolutely want, and recommend, that one calls 911 during an emergency if assistance is needed.
+We absolutely want, and recommend, that individuals call 911 during an emergency if assistance is needed.
 It is the River Authority’s intention with this grade to raise flooding awareness and encourage personal responsibility during flood events that, over time, may result in fewer emergency calls being made because people are not finding themselves in dangerous situations during flood events.

 Explanation of the grade